 I'm still in the middle of posting Christmas events, but sometimes I feel like I need to take a break out of the order of my photo documenting and write about what is happening in the now.
-We were all very excited to be able to finally announce last Thursday the 12th of January we received the file for our daughter and the following day we locked her in starting the process of bringing her home all the way from China.
+We were all very excited to be able to finally announce last Thursday the 12th of January that we had received the file for our soon-to-be daughter and the following day had locked her in, starting the process of bringing her home all the way from China.

 Overall, I have always been open to adopting a child.
 I always felt like if we couldn't have kids I would prefer to put money towards a child that was already here on earth that needed a family vs. spending money trying to make my own baby.
 I didn't have to worry about that too much though because as soon as we started to try to have kids I got pregnant with Stella.
 I was absolutely terrified and not interested in that pregnancy at all.
 I mean, sometimes I would get excited or I would worry about her health, but I didn't think I wanted her.
 I wasn't surprised when she was born and I didn't really want anything to do with her.
 However, after two weeks or so we were bonded, and I was crazy in love.
 And even though I couldn't stand the thought of a second baby then, I was excited to think of having more adorable babies just like Stella.
 And here's the thing, I thought it would be so darn easy.